 The World Health Organization (WHO) has released data regarding the health concerns in 2019, for which a five-year strategic plan, the 13th General Program of Work has been put into place.
-The idea is to ensure that 1 billion more people have access to health care, protection from health emergencies and better health and well-being.
+The idea is to ensure that 1 billion more people have access to health care, general physicians protection from health emergencies and better health.

 The top concerns of WHO, this year, include the following diseases:

 A great risk to human health according to the WHO is air pollution, and the diseases it causes.
 Every year seven million people die prematurely due to the microscopic pollutants that penetrate into the body.
 Such pollutants go on to damage the lungs, circulatory system, cause stroke and even cancer.
 Most of these deaths are seen in developing countries that still rely on burning fossil fuels, and have cook stoves in the homes.